Brian-ED/rayed-bqn/README.md

 Having as little magic as possible, magic meaning magic numbers and global values (available to the user) changing outside user's control.

-Mutations localized in namespaces like "button" are fine.
+Mutations localized in namespaces like "clock" are fine.

 # Contributing